kintegrate/kin-starter-node/README.md

 # kin-starter-node

-This is a simple example on how to integrate Kin in a Node.js app.
+This is a simple implementation of Kin using Node.js

+Installation and implementation details can be found at: https://kintegrate.dev/tutorials/getting-started-node-sdk/